-Edible landscapes do require plenty of upkeep and maintenance.
-You’ll have to plan your design before you start growing anything.
-You can reduce maintenance by taking the plants’ needs (location, season, etc.) into consideration.
-For example, it’s a good idea to place an edible landscape in sunny places with well-drained soil to accommodate plants.
+- Take the plants’ needs, such as location and season, into consideration.
+(For example, it’s a good idea to place an edible landscape in sunny places with well-drained soil to accommodate plants.)

-Even people who have small yards or who live in apartments can enjoy edible landscaping.
-Grow potted herbs on the patio or plant vegetables in a window box for an edible landscape that doesn’t require lawn work.
+- Even people who have small yards or who live in apartments can enjoy edible landscaping—grow potted herbs on the patio or plant vegetables in a window box.